07557 520017 / 07557 520017

 I will provide you with a safe, confidential, non judgemental and down to earth counselling experience.
 I am warm, welcoming and empathic and I understand that deciding to come for counselling can be a big step.
 I want to offer you reassurance that sessions are about you and what you need.
-I can explain how we can work together to enhance your life experiences enabling you to live the life you want to.
+I will explain how we can work together to enhance your life experiences enabling you to live the life you want to.

 Whatever it may be, no matter how big or small the difficulty may seem to you, counselling will often be able to help and support you.